-One of the coolest filmmaking techniques
+One of the coolest filmmaking techniques in use today!

 Stop motion videos can add great flare to your documentary project.